Human Factors, Intoxication

 Obviously, as with driving: alcohol and flying do not go together.

 Time between bottle and throttle

-Rule makers have decided that at least 10 hours (some say even 12) should pass after the last drink and starting to fly.
+Rule makers have decided that at least 10 hours (some say even 12, and this varies per country) should pass after the last drink and starting to fly.
 Needless to say that if the person is flat out drunk, he or she will not be able to fly safely 10 hours later.
 Wait at least 24 hours before even thinking of getting back into the cockpit.

 There is no place in aviation for the alcoholic pilot.
 It is as simple as that.
-If the pilot is diagnosed as such the pilot may not fly again until it is clear that drinking will never be a problem again.
-Counseling may be part of the process of recovery from a drinking problem.
+If the pilot is diagnosed as such the pilot may not fly again until it is clear that drinking will never be a problem again, but how can you be sure?
+Counseling may be huge part of the process of recovery from any drinking problem.

 Mood and mind influencing drugs as LSD, speed, marijuana, cocaine, heroine or others have radical effects on the brain possibly damaging it.
 Its use is therefore prohibited for pilots.
-No exception there, really, if you are on these drugs: get out of the cockpit a.s.a.p!
+No exception there, really, if you are on these drugs: stay away from the cockpit a.s.a.p!

 Some types of sleeping pills can be used by pilots, these are usually the short acting variant and should have little side effects.
 They are mainly used by pilots crossing multiple time zones.
 Do consult an AME if you think you might need them.

 Drugs not suitable for pilots are stimuli for the nervous system as anti-depressants, anti-anxiety (Valium) and or strong pain killers.